Troutman Pepper

 Troutman Pepper Hamilton Sanders LLP, known as Troutman Pepper, was an American law firm with more than 1,200 attorneys located in 23 U.S. cities as of 2024.
 In terms of revenue, Troutman Pepper placed 47th on The American Lawyers 2022 AmLaw 100 rankings of U.S. law firms, with $1,029,503,000 in gross revenue in 2021.

 In January 2025, Troutman Pepper merged with Locke Lord to become Troutman Pepper Locke.

-Background
+History

 On July 1, 2020, Troutman Sanders merged with Pepper Hamilton to become Troutman Pepper.
 Stephen E. Lewis of Troutman Sanders was the firm's managing partner and became chair of Troutman Pepper after the merger.